smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 }
 ```

 So comes the problem to solve with generics.
 Because what's the point of passing in a `NumericEqual` check (expecting some numeric value) or a `Before` check (expecting a `time.Time`) to a value initializer returning a `mypkg.Vector` type?
-Can we, by use of generics avoid that?
+Can we, by use of generics, make this fail compilation?

 ## The generic re-design